-Testosterone levels begin to decline in men beginning in their 30’s.
-Most men maintain adequate levels of testosterone into their mid-40’s to mid-50’s, some into their late 70’s early 80’s.
-Men should be tested when they begin to show signs of testosterone deficiency.
-Even men in their 30’s can be testosterone deficient and show signs of bone loss.
-Most men need to be tested around 50 years of age.
-It is never too late to benefit from hormone therapy.
+Testosterone levels begin to decline in men in the late 20s or early 30s.
+Many men maintain “normal” levels of testosterone into their mid-40’s to mid-’50s and then slowly start to decline over the years.
+Men should get a lab test when they start to notice symptoms or signs of low testosterone.
+Even men at age 30 can have low T and show signs of bone loss.
+A man is never too old to benefit from hormone therapy.

-Hormone therapy with pellets is not just used for menopause.
+Hormone therapy with pellets is not just used for women experiencing menopause.
 Women at any age may experience hormone imbalance.
 Levels decline or fluctuate contributing to debilitating symptoms.
-Pellets are useful in severe PMS, post-partum depression, menstrual or migraine headaches, and sleeping disorders.
-Pellets may also be used to treat hormone deficiencies caused by the birth control pill.
+Pellets can improve severe PMS, depression, menstrual or migraine headaches, and sleeping issues.
+Pellets may also be used to improve hormone deficits induced by taking birth control pills.

-Hormone levels will be drawn and evaluated before therapy is started.
-This will include a FSH, LH, estradiol, testosterone and testosterone for women.
-Men need a Prostate exam, PSA, estradiol, and testosterone.
-Levels will be reevaluated during hormone therapy at 4-6 weeks and again in 3-5 months.
-After the first years of therapy hormones levels are followed less frequently.
+Hormone lab levels are evaluated before hormone therapy begins.
+This will include a FSH estradiol, Sex Hormone binding globulin, and testosterone.
+Lab levels will be reanalyzed during hormone therapy around 6 weeks post-insertion and as needed.
+After 1 year of therapy hormones levels are usually followed less often.